For SellersMarket Data

 EBITDA Multiple Range: 4-8x

-Landscaping businesses with high recurring contract revenue (commercial maintenance, HOA contracts) trade at 6-8x.
-Primarily residential, project-based businesses trade at 4-6x.
+Landscaping businesses with a high percentage of recurring contract revenue (e.g., commercial maintenance, HOA contracts) trade at 6-8x.
+Primarily residential, project-based operations typically trade at 4-6x.

 Pest Control